 Lenders originating fewer than 100 covered small business credit transactions in either of the two preceding years are fully exempt from Section 1071 data collection requirements.

-The CFPB estimated that Tier 1 and Tier 2 lenders together cover approximately 85% of all small business credit originations by dollar volume (CFPB Final Rule, 2023).
-Even if your specific lender is a smaller community bank below the Tier 3 threshold, odds are high that any major or mid-size institution you interact with is already in compliance.
+Tier 1 and Tier 2 lenders cover approximately 85% of small business credit originations (CFPB Final Rule, 2023).
+Odds are high that major or mid-size institutions you interact with are compliant.

 What Data Does Section 1071 Require Lenders to Collect From LOC Applicants?

-Section 1071 requires lenders to collect 20 standardized data fields for every covered application.
-These fields fall into two categories: application data (required, collected by the lender from the applicant or from other sources) and demographic data (applicant-provided, voluntary).
+Section 1071 requires lenders to collect 20 standardized data fields.
+Fields fall into two categories: application data and demographic data.

 Required Application Data Fields (Lender-Collected)